udippant/base-drafts/draft-ietf-quic-tls.md

 ## ClientHello Size {#clienthello-size}

-QUIC requires that the first Initial packet from a client contain an entire cryptographic handshake message, which for TLS is the ClientHello.
+QWIK requires that the first Initial packet from a client contain an entire cryptographic handshake message, which for TLS is the ClientHello.
 Though a packet larger than 1200 octets might be supported by the path, a client improves the likelihood that a packet is accepted if it ensures that the first ClientHello message is small enough to stay within this limit.

-QUIC packet and framing add at least 36 octets of overhead to the ClientHello message.
+QWIK packet and framing add at least 36 octets of overhead to the ClientHello message.
 That overhead increases if the client chooses a connection ID without zero length.
 Overheads also do not include the token or a connection ID longer than 8 octets, both of which might be required if a server sends a Retry packet.

 A typical TLS ClientHello can easily fit into a 1200 octet packet.
-However, in addition to the overheads added by QUIC, there are several variables that could cause this limit to be exceeded.
-Large session tickets, multiple or large key shares, and long lists of supported ciphers, signature algorithms, versions, QUIC transport parameters, and other negotiable parameters and extensions could cause this message to grow.
+However, in addition to the overheads added by QWIK, there are several variables that could cause this limit to be exceeded.
+Large session tickets, multiple or large key shares, and long lists of supported ciphers, signature algorithms, versions, QWIK transport parameters, and other negotiable parameters and extensions could cause this message to grow.

 For servers, in addition to connection IDs and tokens, the size of TLS session